Alokray007/Fakestore/README.md

 npm run dev
 ```

+## More Packages
+Used React Lazy Load Image Component for better performance and optimization.
+Used axios for faster data fetching because it escapes an extra step of json parsing.

 ## Fetch product data from the provided API endpoint.
-Use fetch to get products details from API - https://fakestoreapi.com/products
+Used axios package to get products details from API - "https://fakestoreapi.com/products"

 ## Grid to display products
 By using Tailwind CSS Grid to display products destails on home page.

 ## Product filtering by category
+Used Dropdown to filter products

+## pagination to Access product list.